Amazon

 -

-Only some part-time workers get health insurance
+Only some part-timers can get health insurance

-Some people who work part-time get health insurance.
+Only some people who work part-time can get health insurance.

 How we know this